CUUATS/lrtp/content/vision/implementation/index.md

 date: 2018-02-08T14:43:16-06:00
 draft: true
 Weight: 70
+bannerHeading: Implementation
+bannerText:  Implementing the LRTP is not only about completing the projects identified in the plan but also taking steps to incorporate the broader goals and objectives and strategies identified within each of the planning pillars in addition to those established in MAP-21.

 ---
 Implementing the LRTP is not only about completing the projects identified in the plan but also taking steps to incorporate the broader goals and objectives